 In case you missed the bulletin, the news flash, or the sky-writing, I’m afraid of ticks.

 So I thought I’d talk about it s’more.
 Yay!

-Since moving to the country and kick-starting
+Since moving to the country in 2013 and kick-starting

 my our dreams of homestead-livin’ I’ve had to contend with a few difficult realities:

 Three: there are ticks.

 Update: this post was written in 2013.
 It’s now 2017.
 In the last few years, we’ve had great success balancing the ecosystem of our homestead (aka: reducing ticks and “bad bugs” and increasing the good ones) using pasture-raised chickens, turkeys, guineas and even ducks.
 But we don’t like to take chances, AND the occasional tick still shows up, so this post still matters!

 This has been an adventure, to say the least.
 While I love getting dirty, muck-covered and dusty, and I don’t mind spiders, flies or most creepy-crawlies, ticks are the evil-est of all evils.

 My fear is slightly humorous given my affinity for Vampire fiction.

 I know I’ve got to get used to them.
 My awesomely amazing friend Diana of the INCREDIBLE Homegrown Paleo Cookbook lives on a working farm, and she and her husband Andrew are two people I can always trust to gently let me know that I’m being an idiot and need to grow a pair, stat.

 Love those guys.